ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Avian</summary>

 + Feather Falling is Toggleable.
-+ Avians can use a second sword of the same material in their offhand.
++ Avians can sense undead mobs within 16 blocks distance.
++ Spectral Arrows deal 25% more damage when shot by an Avian.

 </details>